-- □ A very strong GCSE profile all A/A (with ideally a minimum 6 A) - □ A passionate commitment to the chosen subject.
-Additional and broad reading around the subject will be assumed and tested. - □ A desire to attend and energetically participate/contribute to the subject enrichment programmes, which will commence in the summer term.
+- A very strong GCSE profile all 7s and above, ideally with a minimum seven grades at 8 or 9 - A passionate commitment to the chosen subject.
+Additional and broad reading around the subject is essential, as is preparation for the admissions tests (in most subjects). - Attendance and participation in / contribution to subject enrichment programmes

 Please remember that the Oxbridge teaching process is distinct and different from other universities in the UK.
-The system is based on tutorials (often with just one or two students) with the academic tutors.
-Your contact time might be quite limited and the system relies heavily on your own selfdiscipline, commitment and tenacious willingness to read, analyse and discuss.
-There will be nowhere to hide and you must enjoy this very focussed and intense study.
-The terms might be relatively short but they are relentless and demanding.
-If you think that this level of intensity is daunting and frightening be careful.
+The system is based on tutorials (often with just one or two students) with the academic fellows.
+Your contact time might be quite limited and the system relies heavily on your own self-discipline, commitment and tenacious willingness to read, analyse and discuss.